thanos-io/thanos/docs/proposals/202005_version_documentation.md

 #### User Story (Latest)

 * As a Thanos developer, I want to be able to just write docs for my current `master` version.
-* As a Thanos developer, I want to build website with versioned docs with a single action.
+* As a Thanos developer, I want to build the website with versioned docs with a single action.
 * As a Thanos developer, I don't want to store duplicated docs in a single repository version.

 #### User Story (Previous release)